TheNetherPug/thenetherpug/README.md

 ## Hiya! 👋
-I'm TheNetherPug, a self-taught programmer and indie game dev with a love for Godot, Java and Minecraft modding!
+I'm TheNetherPug, a self-taught programmer, 3D artist and indie game dev with a love for Godot, Java and Minecraft modding!

-### Current Projects
+### My Current Projects
 I'm currently working on:
 - **Server Particles** **[MOD]**<br>
   A minecraft mod that lets you create server-side particle effects with accurate collision using text display entities!<br>